 While the People’s Bank of China has intervened in recent years to smooth currency trends, the country is keen not to be viewed as a currency manipulator, especially now that yuan is part of the SDR (Special Drawing Rights) basket of major currency denominations.
 Moreover, to bolster the yuan, China has to dip into its foreign exchange reserves, which have been diminishing over the past six months, falling back towards $3 trillion – 25% below their 2014 level (as Figure 1 shows).
 However, if the trade dispute with the US ratchets up and Chinese growth slows faster than expected, China could decide it no longer wishes to play nice from a currency perspective.

 It could decide to stop trying to stabilize the yuan and allow it to plunge against the dollar.
 This would further offset the impact of tariffs on Chinese exports to the US, but could easily spook already nervous financial markets and trigger capital flight.
 The corresponding increase in dollar strength could hurt emerging markets as an asset class, perhaps even more than in 2018.

-Investment implications: Likely to see a broad-based sell-off in risk assets across EMs and Europe, especially if global GDP collapses.
+Investment implications: Large-scale yuan depreciation would likely trigger a broad-based sell-off in risk assets across EMs and Europe, especially if global GDP collapses.
 On a relative basis, therefore, be overweight to US stocks, favoring companies with less international exposure and long safe haven currencies such as the yen and the US dollar; be short yuan and EM equities.